Skip to main content

 Flat- rural paths

-Leaving the island via a newly built bridge, we take in views of catfish farms along the river.
-Afterwards, a 30-minute transfer brings us to Cho Moi for lunch.
-In the afternoon, we continue exploring charming villages, passing pagodas, lush greenery, and small hamlets along the Bassac River, where fish farming is common.
-We wander through riverside communities, including Cham Muslim villages and scenic towns, before taking a ferry to Chau Doc.
+Leaving the island via a newly built bridge, we enjoy views of floating catfish farms before a short transfer to Cho Moi for lunch.
+In the afternoon, the bike ride starts at Bac Cai Dam Market as we continue cycling through charming countryside dotted with pagodas, fruit orchards, and peaceful riverside hamlets along the Bassac River.
+After a ferry crossing over the Bassac River, we continue biking through colorful Cham Muslim villages and scenic market towns before ending the day with another ferry crossing to the vibrant border town of Chau Doc.

 Chau Pho hotel